 The Criminal Law Clinic is a 12-week program that enables law students, during their degrees, to volunteer their time to gain practical insight and experience in criminal law.
 The Clinic is a collaboration between the Bond University Faculty of Law and the Queensland Police Service (QPS) and is located at the Southport Magistrates Court on the Gold Coast.
-Students will volunteer with the Clinic during semester for a minimum commitment of four hours per week from 9am-1pm on days arranged with the QPS.
+Students will volunteer with the Clinic during semester for a minimum commitment of four hours per week on days arranged with the QPS.

 How do I get involved?

 Have a look at how to apply for more information on the application process.